 The history of Naturally Speaking started out in 1977 with Dr James Baker, as a simple Speech Understanding System that was simply called Dragon.
 Dr Baker worked on the system until 1982 when he and his wife, Dr Janet Baker, evolved the software into Dragon Systems, a Voice Recognition System.
 This system was released to the public as Dragon Dictate for DOS based computers and made use of the famous Markov Model for voice recognition.
 The biggest drawback of Dragon Dictate is that there was not enough computer power to keep the software running smoothly.
-This meant that the DOS based program could not successfully carry out word segmentation and was unable to recognise when a single word started or ended when strung together in a common sentence.
+This meant that the DOS based program could not successfully carry out word segmentation and was unable to recognize when a single word started or ended when strung together in a common sentence.
 This forced users to dictate a single word at a time, pronouncing every syllable perfectly for the software to be able to pick up what has been said.
-This worked but was slow and frsutrating to use.
-The voice recogntion software has come a very long way since them.
-See our voice recognition demonstration to see how Version 12 does today!
+This worked but was slow and frustrating to use.
+The voice recognition software has come a very long way since them.

 Naturally Speaking has successfully launched 12 versions of the software and has taken control of a large chunk of the market share in relation to the speech recognition industry.
 The company now dominates many industries with versions of Naturally Speaking for the basic users in the form of Access to Work, larger companies if the form of their Professional Edition, the medical community with their Medical version called Dragon Medical and their Legal Edition for Legal Professionals, among many others.
 The latest version is Naturally Speaking 12 Premium and Professional.